HELEN MOORE: ecopoet / socially engaged artist / writer

 You can read some of her published writings here.

 Helen has given ecopoetry and wild writing seminars and workshops at Bristol University, University of Gloucestershire, Goldsmiths University, Arts University Bournemouth, University of Edinburgh and Delhi University.
 She also presented 'ECOZOA: A poetic revisioning of the Anthropocene' at the Association for the Study of Literature and the Environment's 2017 conference (Sheffield-Hallam University).
 In Spring 2023, she remotely facilitated experiential wild writing seminars for Colby College, Maine, as part of the 'Wild Writing: A Comparative Experiential Approach to Ecopoetics' course.
+She is currently teaching a module (The Writer in the World) on the Creative Writing MA at Arts University Bournemouth.

 Helen loves to support others on their creative writing journeys, and offers a unique programme of online and onsite mentoring, Wild Ways to Writing, and bespoke Nature-based workshops.
 These have included in 2021 a collaboration with Hawkwood College to run onsite and online groups for Wild Ways to Writing participants, and in 2019 a three-day retreat, 'Writing the Land, Writing the Sea' with HighlandLIT in Cromarty, NE Scotland.